 I love teaching children about pets because it’s a door into learning about animals in a very relatable way for young children.
-Great lessons build on pre-existing knowledge and experiences and pets are something many children have prior knowledge about, even if the pet isn’t their own.
-These books about pets for preschool and kindergarten are perfect for young children, their message range from silly to profound ( sometimes both) and many focus on empathy and caring for others, which is a great reason to get a pet even if it’s one for your class!
-If you have favorite books about pets for preschool that you don’t see here leave the titles in comments so that this list can keep growing.
+Great lessons build on pre-existing knowledge and experiences.
+Pets are something many children have prior knowledge about, even if the pet isn’t their own.
+These books about pets for preschool and kindergarten are perfect for young children.
+Their messages range from silly to profound (sometimes both) and many focus on empathy and caring for others.
+Which is a great reason to get a pet even if it’s one for your class!
+If you have favorite books about pets for preschool that you don’t see here, leave the titles in comments so that this list can keep growing.

 Book lists contain affiliate links.

 A Pet for Fly Guy by Tedd Arnold is a goofy story about a little boy Buzz getting his pet fly a pet… yes, a pet for a pet.
 They try out all kinds of pets with hilarious results because of course we are talking about a fly, and in the end decide what they have works for them.
 A cute and funny book about friendship that will make your students giggle and makes a great book to start a discussion about what makes a good pet.

 Not Norman: A Goldfish Story by Kelly Bennet is a story about a little boy and his disappointing pet fish Norman.
 All great children’s books slip a lesson between the pages.
 This one is about how our first impressions aren’t always right.
 Friendships can take a while to grow but once they do they are solid, even with a once disappointing pet fish named Norman.

 Pete the Cat; A Pet for Pete by James Dean is a cute book about getting your first pet, it should be noted that this is an I Can Read book, so it’s text is simplistic, but the book itself is a little longer than you might expect.
 I think it’s a good choice for reading in the book nook during free choice or for circle time with a group that can sit comfortably a little longer than most.